Guide To Europe’s Most Beautiful Royal Palaces

 London’s Hampton Court Palace is the world’s greatest surviving medieval palace.
 And it has a deliciously rich and scandalous history.

-Hampton Court Palace was the favored playground and leisure complex of England’s infamous King Henry VIII and other notorious characters in English history.
+Hampton Court Palace was the favored retreat and leisure destination for England’s infamous King Henry VIII and other prominent figures in English history.

 18. Munich Residence, Munich Germany